the Committee

 Treasurer

-Keen to collaborate with: Anyone interested in microsampling for metabolomics/lipidomics
+Keen to collaborate with: experts in native mass spectrometry

 Contact: michael.gotsbacher@sydney.edu.au